mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 3, 2025 (v0.5.63):**
+    -   **Grace Period Overhaul:** Renamed "Vacation Mode" to "Grace Period" across the UI.
+Administrators can now enable a global, indefinite Grace Period from the Settings page.
+Additionally, Grace Period events can now be set to recur weekly on specific days.
+An AI-powered "Suggest Holidays" feature has been added to the Manage Events page to quickly create grace periods for upcoming public holidays.

+-   **Week of October 3, 2025 (v0.5.62):**
+    -   **Setback Substitution:** Added a new quest option to allow time-based setbacks (e.g., for being late) to deduct value from alternate reward types if the user has an insufficient balance of the primary type.
+This only applies to rewards that share the same configured `baseValue`.

+-   **Week of October 3, 2025 (v0.5.61):**
+    -   **Approval Timestamps:** Added a "Submitted At" timestamp to all pending quest completions in the Approvals Queue to provide administrators with better context for reviewing tasks.

+-   **Week of October 2, 2025 (v0.5.60):**
+    -   **Approval Queue Sorting:** Implemented sorting on all tables in the Approvals Queue page, allowing admins to sort by user, quest, date, etc.
+    -   **Chronicles Undo Feature:** Added an "Undo" button for Donegeon Masters on approved quest completions in the Chronicles, allowing for the reversal of accidental approvals.

 -   **Week of August 1, 2026 (v0.5.57):**
     -   **Critical Build Fix:** Resolved a persistent TypeScript build error (`TS2308`) caused by a duplicate export of the `AdminAdjustmentType`.
 A previous attempt to fix this was insufficient.
 This update completely removes the redundant re-export from the Math Muncher game's type definitions, resolving the name clash in the main types barrel file and allowing the application to compile successfully.